-The amount of revenue the Company recognizes is based on the amount of consideration it expects to receive from customers and consumers.
-The amount of consideration is the net sales price, which includes estimates of variable consideration, including sales returns, discounts and allowances as well as sales programs, sales promotions and price concessions that are offered by the Company.
-These estimates are based on the amounts earned or to be claimed by customers and consumers on the related sales, and are therefore classified as reductions to sales and trade accounts receivable.
+The amount of revenue the Company recognizes is based on the amount of consideration it expects to receive from customers.
+The amount of consideration is the sales price adjusted for estimates of variable consideration, including sales returns, discounts and allowances as well as sales programs, sales promotions and price concessions that are offered by the Company as described below.
+These estimates are based on the amounts earned or to be claimed by customers on the related sales, and are therefore recorded as reductions to sales and trade accounts receivable.

 The Company's primary sales program, the "Preferred Retailer Program," offers longer payment terms during the initial sell-in period, as well as potential rebates and discounts, for participating retailers in exchange for providing certain benefits to the Company, including the maintenance of agreed upon inventory levels, prime product placement and retailer staff training.
 Under this program, qualifying retailers can earn either discounts or rebates based upon the amount of product purchased.
 Discounts are applied and recorded at the time of sale.
 For rebates, the Company estimates the amount of variable consideration related to the rebate at the time of sale based on the customer's estimated qualifying current year product purchases.
 The estimate is based on the historical level of purchases, adjusted for any factors expected to affect the current year purchase levels.
 The estimated year-end rebate is adjusted quarterly based on actual purchase levels, as necessary.
-The Preferred Retailer Program is generally short-term in nature and the actual amount of rebate to be paid under this program is known as of the end of the year and paid to customers shortly after year-end.
+The Preferred Retailer Program is generally short-term in nature and the actual amount of variable to be paid under this program is known as of the end of the year and paid to customers shortly after year-end.
 Historically, the Company's actual amount of variable consideration related to its Preferred Retailer Program has not been materially different from its estimates.

 The Company also offers short-term sales program incentives, which include sell-through promotions and price concessions.
-The Company estimates variable consideration related to these types of programs at the time of the sale based on a historical average rate, which generally aligns with the Company's products' life cycles.
+The Company records the estimated variable consideration related to these types of programs at the time of the sale based on a historical average rate, which generally aligns with the Company's products' life cycles.
 The Company monitors this estimate and adjusts the promotional liability when it becomes evident that the amount of consideration it expects to receive changes.
 Historically, the Company's actual amount of variable consideration related to these sales programs has not been materially different from its estimates.

-The Company records an estimate for anticipated returns through a reduction of sales and cost of sales and accounts receivable in the period that the related sales are recorded.
+The Company records an estimate for anticipated returns as a reduction of sales and cost of sales and accounts receivable in the period that the related sales are recorded.
 Sales returns are estimated based upon historical returns, current economic trends, changes in customer demands and sell-through of products.
 The Company also offers its customers sales programs that allow for specific returns.
 The Company records a return liability for anticipated returns related to these sales programs at the time of the sale based on the terms of the sales program.
 Historically, the Company's actual sales returns have not been materially different from management's original estimates.
-The Company does not believe there is a reasonable likelihood that there will be a material change in the future estimates or assumptions used to calculate its return liability.